MultiSafepay/docs/api/general/introduction.md

 For redirect requests, if the gateway for a specific payment method is:

-- Provided: The payment page is tailored for that payment method, e.g. for Visa, the page includes fields for the customer to enter their credit card details.
+- Provided: The payment page is tailored for that payment method, e.g. for Visa, the page includes fields for the customer to enter their credit or debit card details.
 - Not provided: The payment page displays **all** payment methods.

 Then, if further customer action is: